TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-heat-pump-myvaillant-emoncms-met-office.md

 When I first added the myVAILLANT integration it hadn't been updated in 5 months.
 There was some nervous chatter wondering if it had been abandoned.
 Someone was promoting their own [fork](https://github.com/rmalbrecht/VaillantCloud) but that hadn't been updated for 3 months either.
 There were another 30 older forks too.

 I decided to go with the original and see how I got on.
-To configure the integration you need the email and password you use with the myVAILLANT app.
+To configure the integration you need the email address and password you use with the myVAILLANT app.
 You then have a long list of options for what types of data you want to retrieve and how often to retrieve it.

 It seems that Vaillant enforces an aggressive quota on calls to their API.
 There are lots of warnings about "quota exceeded" errors if you ask for too much data too frequently.
 I started with the defaults, which update most sensors every 5 minutes.
-This is OK for long term trends but not much use if you're trying to understand what's going on during a single heating cycle.
+That's OK for long term trends but not much use if you're trying to understand what's going on during a single heating cycle.

 You get access to indoor and outdoor temperature, flow rate, flow temperature, water temperature, system pressure and all the settings you can tweak in the app.
 There's also data about energy use but, like the app, it's infrequently updated and coarse grained.

 A few days ago, most of the sensors became "unavailable" and the Home Assistant logs started filling up with "quota exceeded" errors.
 Vaillant had tightened up their quotas again, with some APIs limited to one call an hour.
 After changing the update rate to once an hour, the integration limped back into life.

-At this point the repo burst back into life and there were a succession of new releases trying to fix the problem.
+At this point the repo burst into action and there were a succession of new releases trying to fix the problem.
 Vaillant appeared to have set their quotas to match query patterns from their app.
 The APIs with ultra low quotas were for data that changed infrequently, like the current time zone.
 Clearly the app was caching more aggressively than the integration.
 After a short game of whack-a-mole all the effected APIs were cached in the integration too.
 There were also additional options to further restrict the data returned.

-At this point I knew that I only needed the standard set of data.
+After using the integration for a few days I knew that I only needed the standard set of data.
 Once I turned off all the optional data, the handy "Vaillant API request count" sensor showed me that the integration was averaging 2-3 calls per update.
 I was able to increase the update rate to once a minute without exceeding the quota.

 I was very pleased with myself until I noticed that the reported values change much less frequently than once a minute.
-This seems to be something in the myVAILLANT backend.
+This seems to be something on the myVAILLANT side.
 I see the same behavior in the app.
+[According to some](https://energy-stats.uk/sensocomfort-room-temp-mod-inactive-active-or-expanded/#Sensitivity_Location), the SensoCOMFORT controller only reports changes every five minutes.
 At least now the values reported by the app and Home Assistant change at the same time.

 # Emoncms Integration